William Coldstream: Method and works

-Coldstream was committed to painting directly from life; he once remarked, "I lose interest unless I let myself be ruled by what I see".
+Coldstream was committed to painting directly from life; he once remarked: "I lose interest unless I let myself be ruled by what I see."
 His type of realism had its basis in careful measurement, carried out by the following method: standing before the subject to be painted, a brush is held upright at arm's length.
 With one eye closed, the artist can, by sliding a thumb up or down the brush handle, take the measure of an object or interval.
 This finding is compared against other objects or intervals, with the brush still kept at arm's length.
 Informed by such measurements, the artist can paint what the eye sees without the use of conventional perspective.
 The surfaces of Coldstream's paintings carry many small horizontal and vertical markings, where he recorded these coordinates so that they could be verified against reality.
 As a result of his painstaking methods, Coldstream worked slowly, often taking scores of sittings over several months to complete a work.
-His subjects include still-life, landscapes (usually centered on architecture), portraits, and the female nude.
+His subjects include still-life, landscapes (usually centred on architecture), portraits, and the female nude.